NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 Institution
 ~~~~~~~~~~~

-The :py:attr:`~pynwb.file.NWBFile.institution` field should be specified.
-This allows metadata collection programs,
+The ``institution`` field should be specified.
+This allows metadata collection programs, such as those on the
-such as those on the :dandi-archive:`DANDI archive <>` to easily scan NWBFiles to deliver summary statistics.
+:dandi-archive:`DANDI archive <>` to easily scan NWBFiles to deliver summary statistics.

 Check function: :py:meth:`~nwbinspector.checks.nwbfile_metadata.check_institution`